 Government intervention helping end the ‘business loan drought’

 For six years, the business loan market in the UK has been cautious about agreeing loans.
 The choice of business loan products fell sharply after the credit crunch and new businesses found it increasingly hard to get a business loan.
-And for those with a poor credit history bad credit loans were almost impossible to find.
+And for those with a poor credit history finance was almost impossible to find.

 While the average young person puts down a deposit of 20 per cent, the Help to Buy scheme requires a deposit of only five per cent, but allows people to buy an old or new home for up to £600,000.